monk31/wifi_lattice/README.md

 firmware micropython version = esp32spiram-20220117-v1.18.bin

-i use a raspberry pi 3 to create a local network with a static adress (192.168.4.1) congfiguration use raspap.com to set a wifi hotspot access
+i use a raspberry pi 3 to create a local network with a static adress (192.168.4.1).
+I use software raspap.com to set a wifi hotspot access

   ## programming (wifi_prog)